macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 63: December 20, 2019

+**Today's Progress**: #R7D63 Back to the office today.
+Fortunately my coding partner did some good progress on our project.  @ Codewars "One line task: Multiples of 3 and 5", "Multiples of 3 and 5 redux" #100DaysOfCode #javascript #React #freeCodeCamp #microverse #1000DaysOfCode

+**Thoughts:** Rank 452 @ Codewars, 40000 @ Hackerrank 82064 @ Leetcode - 8 hour of study.
+Goals: 1.
+Finish the Microverse curicullum

 ## Day 62: December 19, 2019

 **Today's Progress**: #R7D62 Stayed at home.
 Did some reading, some rails training and solved a couple of JS kata @ Codewars "John and Ann sign up for Codewars", "One line kata: Sum Multiples of 3 and 5" #100DaysOfCode #javascript #React #freeCodeCamp #microverse #1000DaysOfCode